The Most Comprehensive Online Dog Training Experience Available Anywhere. 30 Day Money Back Guarantee!

-If you plan on accepting money for your services, it is recommended to be prepared with a thorough education and there are no shortcuts.
+If you plan on accepting money for your services, it is recommended to be prepared with a thorough education before regulation hits.
 K9-1 keeps its courses on the cutting edge of new information in the field of dog training science and mechanics.
 Don't be left behind!

 Here knowledge about dog training is accumulated and streamlined in the best order to learn.
 The collected knowledge is based on the most relevant information in dog training since the birth of ethology, applied animal behavior, and dog training up to the present day.

 What does it cost to be a member?

 Your biggest investment will be your TIME.
 It takes time to acquire knowledge.
 But this site allows you to learn at your own pace, without wasting your valuable time.

 Weekly live-streamed classes and group discussions with K9-1 founder Michael D'Abruzzo (will also be archived for later viewing).

 Currently, there are over a 100 hours of instruction placed in the best order to learn the Foundation for Training ANY dog for any task.

 Access to over a decade of private forum posts and posting privileges!